leela-zero/leela-zero/CONTRIBUTING.md

 This means that:

 * The code overwhelmingly uses Almost Always Auto style, and so should you.
-* Prefer range based for and non-member begin/end.
+* Prefer range based for and non-member (c)begin/(c)end.
 * You can rely on boost 1.58.0 or later being present.
 * Manipulation of raw pointers is to be avoided as much as possible.
 * Prefer constexpr over defines or constants.
-* Prefer using over typedefs.
+* Prefer "using" over typedefs.
 * Prefer uniform initialization.
 * Prefer default initializers for member variables.
 * Aim for const-correctness.
 Prefer passing non-trivial parameters by const reference.
 * Use header include guards, not #pragma once (pragma once is non-standard, has issues with detecting identical files, and is slower https://gcc.gnu.org/bugzilla/show_bug.cgi?id=58770)
 * config.h is always the first file included.
-* Feel free to use templates, but remember than debugging obscure template metaprogramming bugs is not something people enjoy doing in their spare time.
+* Feel free to use templates, but remember that debugging obscure template metaprogramming bugs is not something people enjoy doing in their spare time.
 * Using exceptions is allowed.

 ## Code Style